Argexitoo/Project2/README.md

 ​
 **Catalog filter** - As a user I want to be able to carry out a meeting search in my area ​
-**Speak with a plant expert** - As a user I want to be able to speak with a plant expert in a chat ​
+**To be able to join meetups** - As a user I want to be able to join meetups ​
+**Record of meetups created** - As a user I want to see the meetings that I have created ​
+**Meetings in which I have participated** - As a user I want to see the meetings that I have been ​
 ## Routes
 ​